appknox/appknox-python/README.md

-  reports list   Show the list of reports for a file reports create Creates a new report for a file reports download summary-csv  Downloads the report summary in CSV format
+  reports list   Show the list of reports for a file reports create Creates a new report for a file reports download summary-csv  Downloads the report summary in CSV format reports download summary-excel  Downloads the report summary in Excel format
 ```

 ### Authentication